raven2cz/openbox-config/README.md

 ```

 # Installation
-Installation is described for arch linux.
+Installation is described for Arch linux.
 Accordingly to this guide you can apply it for any other distribution.

 Arch linux wiki for [openbox here](https://wiki.archlinux.org/title/Openbox).
 ```bash